laricsh/proggd/README.md

 The input file format for both dataset and schema are available in the sHINER Manual.

 > [!WARNING]
-> This project components sHINER and GGDMiner are in constant changes and we will be updating these instruction periodically.
+> This project components sHINER and GGDMiner are in constant changes, check for their specific instructions in their respective repositories.
 We will soon provide a docker for an easier installation.